benjstorlie/weather-dashboard/README.md

 2. I would like you to also be able to enter a zip code in addition to a city name.
 I would have it see if your input is formatted like a zip code, and then use that function of the Geocoding API.

 3. The Geocoding API returns these two-character country codes.
 I did some fiddling to turn a table of these codes into an object to look up country names by their codes.
-Unfortunately, that table was optimized for sorting alphabetically by name, so "(the)" is always put at the end if that's how the country name starts.
-It definitely looks a little funny.
-The list is short enough that I could go edit it to change the country names into a preferred format.
+Similarly, it returns the whole state name instead of the two-character code, which looks clunky.
+So I made another list to clean up how the location is formatted.

+4. My mother uses this app called Drive Weather to plan out road trips.
+It seems like it wouldn't be too much of a change to have the user input different cities and dates to show how the weather will change on your trip.